Thank you!

 It’s essential to think about growth potential.

-If brand extensions are possible, toy stores will likely be more interested in your idea.
-Ideas that can expand to produce multiple toys every season will make it easier for you to sell your idea to a toy store.
+If brand extensions are possible, toy stores and retail buyers may be more interested in your idea.
+Ideas that can expand into multiple toys, accessories, characters, seasonal releases, or bundles can make it easier to build a long-term toy brand rather than a one-product launch.

 1.3.
 Is your toy cost-effective?